SmokinCaterpillar/blog/2018_04_09_steemit_improvement_proposal/proposal.md

 The **most important part** is that **revoting power** is **author specific**.
 For instance, if curator @charlie decides to vote on author @bob's new article after his two votes on @alice.
 He would grant @bob a much stronger vote with a total strength of 96% (`voting weight * voting power * revoting power = 100% * 96% * 100%`).

 Details are to be debated.
-For instance, the lowering of revoting power could be stopped at 6.25% (4th halving) such that hardcore fans of a particular author can support her or him no matter what, but at the expense to sacrifice a lot of influence.
+For instance, the lowering of revoting power could be stopped at 6.25% (4th halving) such that hardcore fans of a particular author can support her or him no matter what, but at the expense of sacrificing a lot of influence.
 Also the doubling time to recharge could be variable such as 28 days to recover from 50 to 100%, but 7 days for any smaller recovery.

 ### Implications of the new Revoting Power